Amelia McNamara

 At both Smith and St Thomas, I have had students author Wikipedia pages as part of my course.
 I’ve written about some of the frustration with this assignment on my blog, and also have a list of all the successful pages my students have written.

 For three years, I was a graduate student researcher on the Mobilize project, which developed a year-long data science curriculum for high school students called Introduction to Data Science.
-When I last checked, the IDS curriculum has been used in 15 school districts and has had almost 10,000 students take it.
+When I last checked, the IDS curriculum has been used in 74 school districts and has had more than 42,000 students take it.
 The curriculum includes participatory sensing and computational analysis in R and RStudio.
 My work with Mobilize has been a source of inspiration for my ongoing research into computational tools for novices.

 Curriculum vitae